 Plan Your Menu

 Light appetizers and finger foods that can be served on small plates are best.
 This allows your guests to walk around and mingle without being tied down to a table.
-Chef Michael Fiorelli of Love & Salt created the menu for Erica’s party.
-Easy-to-eat dishes included peach and prosciutto toasts, skewers with sopressata and cheese, and mini pies and puddings for dessert.
+Chef Michael Fiorelli of Love & Salt created the menu for Erica's party: easy-to-eat dishes included peach and prosciutto toasts, skewers with sopressata and cheese, and mini pies and puddings for dessert.

 The perfect pairing with a relaxed afternoon is a selection of seasonal wines.
 Cater to every palette with an assortment of reds, whites, and rosés.
-Erica’s bar cart was stocked with finds from Martha’s new online wine shop, Martha Stewart Wine Co.
+Erica’s bar cart was stocked with finds from Martha's online wine shop, Martha Stewart Wine Co.
 Her order of Martha-approved wines was delivered right to her door, which made party planning a breeze.
 She selected the Racine Côtes de Provence Rosé, Marquis de Bacalan Sauvignon Blanc, and Sierra Trails Old Vine Zinfandel.

 Tip: Set up your beverages and snacks as self-serve.
 This creates a casual atmosphere that doesn't impose a strict schedule on your food and fun.